 1 credit; 3 hour sessions for 4 weeks

 Choose two elective classes within the Tufts School of Engineering, School of Arts & Sciences or the Fletcher School of International Law & Diplomacy.
 Whatever best matches your interests and career goals.

 If you're participating in the Dual Degree program, your electives must be from your selected discipline within the School of Engineering.

-Choose from a variety of hands-on industry experiences to build real-world connections to serve as a foundation for your career, all within the EM281 Capstone Innovation & Leadership Project (3 credits).
-Collectively, all three Sprints add tangible evidence to your resume, demonstrating your ability to drive innovation.
+Choose from a variety of hands-on industry experiences to build your resume & your real-world connections, all within the EM281 Capstone Innovation & Leadership Project (3 credits).

-Stay another semester to extend your internship, work on your venture or slow down the pace of the program by taking your electives in the fall.
-Or deepen your technical expertise with our dual degree program that combines your MSIM with a technical engineering master’s.
+Stay another semester to extend your internship, work on your venture, or slow down the pace by taking your electives in a second fall semester.
+Or deepen your technical expertise with our Dual Degree program that combines your MSIM with a technical engineering master’s.

-Develop your innovation, leadership and management skills and build your technical depth with our Dual Master’s Degree Program.
-You’ll earn two degrees - an M.S.
-Innovation & Management (MSIM) and an M.S. offered by one the six academic departments within the School of Engineering.
-And, you earn both degrees in an accelerated timeframe and at a reduced cost.
+Develop your innovation, leadership and management skills while also building your technical depth.
+Earn two degrees - an M.S.
+Innovation & Management (MSIM) and an M.S. offered by one the six academic departments within the School of Engineering - in an accelerated timeframe and at a reduced cost.